 | Best for guests | Solo travelers, budget couples | Families, groups | Backpackers |

-You do not need to be physically present at all times, but most private room hosts live in the property.
-Airbnb requires that you accurately represent the listing, so if common areas are shared with you or other guests, this must be disclosed.
-Many successful private room hosts use self check-in to offer flexibility.
+You are not required to be present at all times, but most private room hosts do live in the property.
+Airbnb requires accurate disclosure of any shared spaces.
+Many hosts use self check-in to offer flexibility while still maintaining on-site presence for the majority of stays.

 Stay ahead of the curve